 At the Ear, Nose & Throat Center of Conway, we provide all types of sleep apnea treatment.
 As surgeons, Dr. Kirsch and Dr. Fraley specialize in surgery for sleep apnea, including Inspire Airway Stimulation Therapy.
 Depending on the exam findings and severity of the sleep apnea, other surgeries can include tonsillectomy, uvulopalatopharyngoplasty (UPPP), septoplasty, turbinate reduction, and tongue base surgery.
 As for oral appliances, we offer the Somnoguard AP as an FDA-approved custom fit device that is covered by most insurance companies and offers a non-surgical, non-CPAP alternative.

 To quality for Inspire, you first need to have an evaluation by one of our physicians.
-General criteria include intolerance of CPAP, a sleep apnea index (AHI) of 15-65, and a BMI of under 35.
+General criteria include intolerance of CPAP, a sleep apnea index (AHI) of 15-65, and a BMI of 32 or less.
 This means the procedure is effective in treating moderate to severe sleep apnea in patients who are not excessively overweight.
 If you meet these criteria, you will then need what is called a drug-induced sleep endoscopy, or DISE.
 This is where you are put to sleep with sedation at a hospital or surgery center while your airway is examined with a scope to determine where the obstruction is occuring.
 If your airway is appropriate for Inspire, we will begin the insurance certification process.
-Inspire is covered by Medicare as well as most major insurers.
+Inspire is covered by most major insurers.

 If you think that you or a family member would benefit from Inspire Airway Stimulation Therapy, please contact our office at 501-932-7600.
 Additional information about Inspire can be found on their website or in this patient guide.